-Easy to make, healthy recipe for fried cabbage with bacon, the perfect cabbage side dish, or a delightful light meal on its own.
+This is an easy-to-make, healthy recipe for fried cabbage with bacon.
+It's the perfect cabbage side dish or a delightful light meal on its own.

 Except for tomatoes, cabbage must be the one vegetable I liked the most as a child.
-From simple cabbage salads or stewed cabbage with or without any meat to my favorite Romanian cabbage rolls – Sarmale, any cabbage recipe my grandmother ever cooked during my childhood was sure to please me.
+From simple white cabbage salad or stewed cabbage with or without any meat to my favorite Romanian cabbage rolls โ Sarmale, any cabbage recipe my grandmother ever cooked during my childhood was sure to please me.

 And if you like fried cabbage, check out this Simple Fried Cabbage with Sausage recipe.